Bentroen/GMPython/README.md

 ## Overview

-pygml aims to provide access to a Python interpreter as a simple GameMaker function.
+GMPython aims to provide access to a Python interpreter as a simple GameMaker function.
 It allows:

 - Importing modules and calling top-level functions from them
 - Passing multiple positional and keyword arguments